redpangilinan/gdsc-ojt-finder/CONTRIBUTING.md

 ## Formatting

-Before making a pull request, make sure that the the commits follows the format used by the project.
+Before making a pull request, make sure that the commits follows the format used by the project.

 - Check formatting